malckhazar/bifrost/README.md

 # bifrost
-Low-latency distributed messaging bus daemon
+Distributed messaging low-latency bus daemon

 This project is in early (very early) stage.